Frame of Mind (Star Trek: The Next Generation): Reception

 In 2011, The A.V.
-Club rated this episode an "A−" and said it was actor Jonathan Frakes' best performance so far in the series.
+Club rated this episode an "A−" and said it was Frakes' best performance so far in the series.

 In 2012, Keith DeCandido of Tor.com gave the episode a rating of nine out of ten.

 In 2016, The Hollywood Reporter rated "Frame of Mind" the 68th best episode of all Star Trek episodes and the 16th best episode of Star Trek: The Next Generation, and again in May 2019 they ranked it as one of the top 25 episodes of this show, describing it as a "dark and ambitious" episode with a script that played with the audience's sense of reality.

 Wired ranked "Frame of Mind" as one of the best episodes of Star Trek: The Next Generation in a 2012 review, and quoted writer Ronald D. Moore: "I thought it was interesting how 'Frame of Mind' used a play as a bridge to drive Riker between reality and madness," Moore said.

 In 2017, Heroes & Icons listed this episode as one of 18 Star Trek episodes featuring scary or eerie content.

 In 2017, Den of Geek ranked this episode as one of the top 25 "must watch" episodes of Star Trek: The Next Generation.

 In 2019, The Hollywood Reporter listed this among the 25 best episodes of Star Trek: The Next Generation.

 In 2020, Den of Geek ranked "Frame of Mind" as the fourth most scary episode of all Star Trek franchise television episodes.

 In 2021, Screen Rant ranked it the second scariest episode of all Star Trek franchise episodes.
-They praised actor Jonathan Frakes performance and a high-quality story.
+They praised Frakes' performance and a high-quality story.